When was Bill Clinton born?

 Clinton also insisted he had no idea why Hale would try to connect him to such unethical business deals.

 When you look at the statistics, Clinton left his two terms in office with one of the highest approval ratings in American history.

 However, the dark cloud of his scandal with Monica Lewinsky and various lies he was caught in throughout his presidency will always cast a shadow on him and his legacy.

 When the Me Too movement started, his name was brought up several times by young women who said he made unwanted advances toward them.

 His last official day as President of the United States was January 20th, 2001.
 He commuted 36 sentences and issued 141 pardons.
 Some of these decisions were controversial then, and some are still in debate today.

 What is he doing now?

-After leaving the White House, Clinton has spent a great deal of time in speaking engagements.
+After leaving the White House, Clinton spent a great deal of time in speaking engagements.
 He often travels to be a guest speaker for various events.

-Many believed Bill Clinton would make history when his wife ran for the Presidency against Donald Trump.
-Many experts thought he would become the first President in history with a spouse who later took on that role.
+Many believed Bill Clinton would make history when his wife ran for the presidency against Donald Trump.
+Experts thought he would become the first president in history with a spouse who later took on that role.

 They also believed he would be the first to earn the title of First Gentleman.
 There is speculation that Hillary Rodham Clinton may run again for president when President Joe Biden leaves office.
 So it is still possible he could get that title one day!